When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The original Purple mattress was the first of three mattress types offered by the Purple company.
 It’s an all-foam mattress measuring 6 out of 10, or medium-firm, on the firmness scale and sold at budget price-points.
 The Purple is known as a cooling, low-cost, high-value mattress.

 The largest difference between the Purple and the Purple Hybrid and Purple Hybrid Premier options is that the Purple has a polyfoam support core, while the hybrid models have pocketed coil support cores.
-All of the beds come in the same medium-firm firmness level, though the Purple Hybrid Premier is available in a medium (5 out of 10) option.
-The other Purple mattresses cost at least twice as much as the original Purple.
+The Hybrid and Hybrid Premier models also come in firm (7) and medium (5) or medium firm (6) options, respectively.
+The other Purple mattresses come at a higher price-point than the original Purple.

 The Purple Grid is a unique technology present in all Purple mattresses.
 This grid of hyper-elastic polymer sits in the comfort layers, allowing for cooling airflow and bringing a responsive feel to the bed.